The Vermont Statutes Online

 § 613.
 Powers of local board

-(a) A local board of health may make and enforce rules and regulations in such town or city relating to the prevention, removal, or destruction of public health hazards and the mitigation of public health risks, provided that such rules and regulations have been approved by the commissioner.
-Such rules and regulations shall be posted and published in the same manner that ordinances of the municipality are required to be posted and published.
+(a) A local board of health may make and enforce rules in such town or city relating to the prevention, removal, or destruction of public health hazards and the mitigation of public health risks, provided that such rules have been approved by the Commissioner.
+Such rules shall be posted and published in the same manner that ordinances of the municipality are required to be posted and published.

 (b) A local board’s jurisdiction over sewage disposal includes emergent conditions which create a risk to the public health as a result of sewage treatment and disposal, or its effects on water supply, but does not include the power to adopt ordinances, rules, or regulations relating to design standards for on-site sewage disposal systems.
 The board may act to abate nuisances affecting public health caused by the failure of a sewage disposal system to: